BlueBearon/JouzuJapanese/README.md

 To set up the Java Spring Boot backend, follow these steps:

-1. Navigate to the backend directory:
+1. Build and run the backend using Maven:

     ```bash
-    cd JouzuJapanese/jouzujapanese
-    ```

-2. Build and run the backend using Maven:

-    ```bash
     mvn spring-boot:run
     ```

-3. The backend will be accessible at `http://localhost:8080/`.
+2. The backend will be accessible at `http://localhost:8080/`.

 ## Features